isomerpages/moe-ahmadibrahimsec/_admissions/Direct School Admission (DSA).md

 <h3><strong>Application Procedures</strong></h3>
 <h4>Step 1: Submission of application form through DSA - Sec Portal</h4>
 <p>Application for DSA-Sec can be submitted through online DSA-Sec Portal.
-The application is free-of-charge and will be open from <strong>7 May 2025, 11 am to 3 June 2025, 3 pm</strong>.
+The application is free-of-charge and will be open from<strong> 6 May 2026 to 2 June 2026</strong>.
-For more details, please refer to MOE website -&nbsp;<a href="http://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a>
+For more details, please refer to MOE website -&nbsp;www.moe.gov.sg/dsa-sec -&nbsp;<a href="http://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a>
 </p>
 <p>For applicants studying in MOE mainstream primary schools: Only one parent's
 SingPass is needed to log in.
 If parent / guardian is unable to apply online,